osmosis-labs/osmosis/x/gamm/README.md

 :::

 ::: warning
 There is now a 100 OSMO fee for creating pools.
+This is separate from tx fees and is spent from the creating wallet automatically.
 :::

 ### Join pool